laingsimon/render-diagram/README.md

 1. Include a link to the draw.io render script: https://www.draw.io/js/viewer.min.js
    Once the page has finished loading
 1. Look for elements with the `drawio-diagram` css-class
-1. For each element, render the drawing based on whether it has a `data-diagram-data` or `data-diagram-url` attribute
+1. For each element, render the diagram based on whether it has a `data-diagram-data` or `data-diagram-url` attribute
    1. Pass any settings in `drawio-diagram-options` (json blob) to draw.io

 ### Supported environments